 Lead the way

-The Evidence Commission secretariat is actively pursuing stakeholder engagement and thought leadership opportunities to enhance and leverage the global evidence architecture with the following entities, in the following ways:
+The Evidence Commission secretariat is actively pursuing stakeholder engagement and thought leadership opportunities to engage citizens and citizen-serving NGOs in putting evidence at the centre of everyday life, in the following ways:

 Stay connected with the Evidence Commission to keep up-to-date with our work.